dbiir/rainbow/rainbow-evaluate/README.md

 ```
 # LOCAL, SPARK1 or SPARK2
 method=SPARK2

+# PARQUET or ORC
+format=PARQUET

 # the path of unordered table directory on HDFS,
 table.dir=/rainbow/parq

 # the file path of workload file
 workload.file=/rainbow/workload.txt

 # the local directory used to write evaluation results
 log.dir=/tmp/log/dir

 # true or false, whether or not to drop file cache on each node in the cluster
 drop.cache=true

 # the file path of drop_caches.sh
 drop.caches.sh=/rainbow/drop_caches.sh
 ```

 Currently, we only support automatic workload evaluation on **Parquet** format tables.

-For the two evaluation `method`, LOCAL and SPARK:
+For the three evaluation `method`, LOCAL, SPARK1 and SPARK2:
 - **LOCAL** is to read the accessed columns of a query from HDFS by a Parquet reader.
 - **SPARK1** is to execute the queries in Spark 1 (1.3.x recommended).
 The duration of the first mapPartitions stage is recorded as the read latency of the query.
 Such a latency includes task initialization, scheduling and garbage collection overheads.
 - **SPARK2** same with *SPARK1*, except executing the queries in Spark 2 (2.1.x recommended).

+`format` is the format of the data to be read in evaluation.
+Can be `ORC` or `PARQUET`.
+But `ORC` is currently only supported in `SPARK2` method.

 `table.dir` is the directory on HDFS which stores the Parquet files.